Airborne Remote Sensing

 Training

-SIOS supports training course topics (lectures and /or hands-on sessions) on the usage of airborne image and hyperspectral data collected by Dornier aircraft based sensors and uncrewed aerial vehicles (UAVs).
-Related topics were previously included in the Terrestrial Remote Sensing Training course in 2020 and the hyperspectral remote sensing training course in 2021.
-All the courses are intended for scientists, master/Ph.D. students and technicians with no or little experience with remote sensing techniques.
+SIOS held a Terrestrial Remote Sensing training course in 2020, a Hyperspectral Remote Sensing training course in 2021, and an Uncrewed Aerial Vehicles training course in 2023.
+Lecture recordings from the Terrestrial and Hyperspectral training courses are available on the SIOS YouTube channel.
+Courses are intended for scientists, master/Ph.D. students and technicians with no or little experience with remote sensing techniques.
 The training is generally delivered by remote sensing experts from SIOS member institutions, SIOS-KC, international researchers, and experts from the industry.